Pigweed, Knotgrass or wireweed

 Impact of Wireweed.

-Pigweed may cause dermatitis in sheep and humans.
+Knotweed causes dermatitis in sheep and humans.
 Horses and stock that consume large quantities of seed may develop enteritis.

-Pigweed may also contain toxic nitrate levels, and horses have died from nitrate poisoning after eating it in hot dry weather.
+Wireweed may also contain toxic nitrate levels, and horses have died from nitrate poisoning after eating it in hot dry weather.

 wireweed

-How to control Wireweed.
+How to Control Wireweed.

 Cultural control.

-Wireweed flourishes in compacted soils, and so relieving soil compaction creates less favorable soil conditions for this weed.
-Prostrate Knotweed has a thin taproot so you can remove this by hand, but you are best to do this on young plants growing in moist soil.
+Prostrate Knotweed has a thin taproot so you can remove this by hand, but you are best to do this on young plants in moist soil.

-You get the best results in the spring when the weed is actively growing from the seedling to flower stage.
+You get the best results in the Spring when the weed is actively growing from the seedling to flower stage.
 If you cannot stop it producing seeds then control is impossible.

 Pre-emergent herbicides can work really well if you apply these at the right time.
 Ideally this should be in the late Autumn to early Winter, when the plants are as small as possible.
 You may need several applications on more mature plants.
 United Kingdom research estimates you need four to seven years to exhaust any seedbank.

-Products containing Dicamba usually provide better results.
+Products containing Dicamba usually provide better results, but you can’t use these safely on Buffalo Grass.

-Herbicide research on Pigweed and Knotgrass
+Post emergent Herbicide research on Wireweed.

 • These include products containing 2,4-D, Dicamba, Metsulfuron, or Chlorsulfuron.